The Evolution of Furniture Ecommerce – What's In Store for 2024?

 Trends in Online Searches for Furniture

 While other industries may have a majority of people searching for information, in the furnishing sector, it's a different story.
 A whopping 62.3% of online searches for furniture are all about transactions.
-This means that most people hitting up the search engines for products are not just browsing, but they're ready to whip out their wallets and make a purchase.

 Unlike other industries, the home furnishing market is characterized by a fragmented competitive landscape, meaning that no single brand or company dominates the market.
 Currently, 55% of the market in the United States is commanded by 11 brands, primarily in retail.
 In contrast, the pet industry is much more concentrated, with only two brands controlling approximately 40% of the market.